JoinCODED/Demo-Flutter-Navigation/README.md

 10. Add in the on tap function ` context.push("/ROUTE_YOU_WANT");`

 ### Part 2: Passing Data
-1. Now lets pass the correct movie to the other page
+1. Now lets pass the correct movie to the other page Mentinoing the objective of transferring data
 2. in MovieDetails page create a movie variable that is initially empty (before your build)
 3. Fix the Constructor Cmd+.
 4. in List widget pass the movie as an extra `context.push("/ROUTE_YOU_WANT",extra : Movie.movies[index]);`